MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 | Visual Studio support | The Modern QDK will not support the Visual Studio IDE environment  |

 For an updated list of Modern QDK features and changes from the Classic QDK, see the [QSharp GitHub Wiki](https://github.com/microsoft/qsharp/wiki/Differences-from-the-previous-QDK).

-For installation steps and a walkthrough of the new features, see the [Installation page](https://github.com/microsoft/qsharp/wiki/Installation).

 ## The Microsoft Quantum Development Kit (QDK)